yongsinp/EmergenCease/README.md

 ### Fine-tuning

 You can fine-tune Llama 3 (`3.1-8B`, `3.2-1B`, and `3.2-3B`) models for better performance.
 If the model does not already exist in the `models` directory, it will be downloaded automatically.
-Trained LoRA adpaters will be saved in the `models` directory.
+The trained LoRA adpaters will be saved in the `models` directory.

 ```bash